Zen 5: Integer units

 Zen 5 contains six Arithmetic Logic Units (ALUs), up from four ALUs in prior Zen architectures.
 A greater number of ALUs that handle common integer operations can increase per-cycle scalar integer throughput by 50%.

 Vector engines and instructions

 The vector engine in Zen 5 features four floating-point pipes compared to three pipes in Zen 4.
 Zen 4 introduced AVX-512 instructions.
 AVX-512 capabilities have been expanded with Zen 5 with a doubling of the floating-point pipe width to a native 512-bit floating-point datapath.
 The AVX-512 datapath is configurable depending on the product.
-Ryzen 9000 series desktop processors and EPYC 9005 server processors feature the full 512-bit datapath, but Ryzen AI 300 mobile processors feature a 256-bit datapath in order to reduce power consumption.
-AVX-512 instruction has been extended to VNNI/VEX instructions.
-Additionally, there is greater bfloat16 throughput, which is beneficial for AI workloads.
+Ryzen 9000 series desktop processors and EPYC 9005 server processors feature the full 512-bit datapath, but Ryzen AI 300/400 mobile processors feature a 256-bit datapath to reduce power consumption.
+AVX-512 instructions have been extended with the VP2INTERSECT extension, in addition to 256-bit AVX-VNNI.
+Additionally, there is greater bfloat16 throughput.